phanumat/Documentation/getting-started/first-smartapp.rst

 The second argument is the type of device our SmartApp will work with.
 ``"capability.switch"`` states that our SmartApp is requesting the user to pick from *any* device that supports the Switch *capability*.
-The concept of capabilities is core to SmartThings, and requires a bit more explanation.
+The concept of capabilities is core to PEA HiVE, and requires a bit more explanation.

 First, consider that the catalog of connected devices is growing at a rapid pace.
 New devices arrive on the market almost daily.